Mark Boyle (Moneyless Man): Moneyless lifestyle

 A few months after creating the Freeconomy Community, Boyle set out on a two-and-a-half-year trek from Bristol to Porbandar in India, the birthplace of Gandhi.
 Inspired by the nonviolent salt march led in India by Gandhi in 1930, and by the woman in America known as Peace Pilgrim, he set off in January 2008, carrying no money and only a small number of possessions.
 However, he was forced to turn back only a month into the trip, as language barriers and difficulties in persuading people he would work for food and a place to stay halted his journey shortly after he arrived in Calais.
 One of his travelling companions had travellers cheques for emergencies, which allowed them to travel back to the UK.
 He had not planned the trip, believing it was best to let fate take its course.

 Later in the same year, Boyle developed an alternative plan: to live without money entirely.
 After some preparatory purchases (including a solar panel and wood-burning stove), he began his first year of "moneyless living" on Buy Nothing Day 2008.

 Boyle has received considerable positive and negative publicity for his moneyless lifestyle, appearing on television, radio and other media in the United Kingdom, Republic of Ireland, Australia, South Africa, United States and Russia.
 Much of the attention has focused on his day-to-day routine, including food, hygiene, and traditionally expensive aspects of life, such as Christmas.
+The activist Robin Greenfield has cited Boyle's book The Moneyless Man as an inspiration for his activism.

 Mark Boyle is one of a small number of individuals who have lived without money in recent times.
 These include Heidemarie Schwermer, Tomi Astikainen and Daniel Suelo.
+One woman, Jo Nemeth also lives without money and has specifically cited reading Boyle's book The Moneyless Man as the inspiration for her own choice.
+Nemeth was reported in 2025 as living a moneyless lifestyle since 2015, a total of ten years.
 However, Boyle frequently reminds his readers that a moneyless life is not a new idea; indeed it is the system of money itself that is the new development, having existed for only a small fraction of humanity's c.
 200,000-year existence.
 Other observers note that for nearly all of recorded human history (the c.
 5,000 years since the invention of writing) there has been a system of money or currency in place.

+Boyle gave up his moneyless lifestyle in 2011 and the first item he bought with money in three years was a pair of shoes from a charity shop.
+He was so used to not using money at that time that he felt that "it felt as strange as giving it [money] up in the first place had".